oscarlvp/recognet/README.md

-# recognet
+# Recognet
-Simple and expressive .NET library for pose and gesture recognition targeting Kinect thioaijoifjwen;fo
+Simple and expressive .NET library for pose and gesture recognition targeting Kinect.